New oil bull market in sight as Brazil, Iraq cut output targets

 In the shorter run, demand growth is simply poised to outstrip supply without prices rising above $60 per barrel to encourage higher-cost supplies, such as oil sands and deepwater, to balance the market, according to U.S.-based consultancy PIRA.

-(Additional reporting by Ron Bousso, Simon Falush and Christopher Johnson, editing by David Evans and David Gregorio)
+(Additional reporting by Ron Bousso, Simon Falush and Christopher Johnson, editing by David Evans)